LaszloKusics/LaszloKusics/README.md

-- 👋 Hi, I’m @Laszlo Kusics aka B4ziJoe cuz every programer needs a coder name :)
+- 👋 Hi, I’m @Laszlo Kusics aka B4ziJoe.
-- 👀 I’m interested in AL language and C#
+- 👀 I’m interested in AL language and cybersecurity.
-- 🌱 I’m currently learning C#
+- 🌱 I'm a Cybersecurity enthusiast.

 <!---
 LaszloKusics/LaszloKusics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.